alyshajarfz/myProjects/projectFoodOrdering-MainPage/README.md

 ## FOOD ORDERING SYSTEM

 The homepage of eMenu Taste Haven Cafe features a scrollable interface, enabling customers to smoothly navigate through various sections.
+I created this system using HTML, CSS, JavaScript and PhpMyAdmin to handle server-side operations and store data in a database running on XAMPP.
+This setup enables a seamless and dynamic ordering experience with real-time data management.

 Including: